Open access policy

 – Referring a case to a professional organization or legal authority for further investigation and action.

-When dealing with unethical behavior, the Editorial board will rely on the guidelines and recommendations provided by the Committee on Publication Ethics (COPE).
+When dealing with unethical behavior, the Editorial board will rely on the guidelines and recommendations provided by the COPE.

 Legal limitations of the publisher, copyright holder or author(s), infringements of professional ethical codes, such as multiple submissions, bogus claims of authorship, plagiarism, fraudulent use of data or any major misconduct require retraction of an article.
 Occasionally a retraction can be used to correct errors in submission or publication.
 The main reason for withdrawal or retraction is to correct the mistake while preserving the integrity of science; it is not to punish the author.